The Promise of Jesus

 You see there is a thing about promises they are often not time specific.

-Christmas is a season of promise, for many children it’s the expectation the promise of presents if they are good.
-Some companies have the promise of a Christmas bonus, and for Christians we see Christmas as a time to remember the promises of God, a time to celebrate.
-For those who are Christians we have the benefit of being able to see so much of God’s promises being fulfilled.
+Christmas is a season of promise, for many children it’s the expectation of the promise of presents if they are good.
+Some companies have the promise of a Christmas bonus, and for Christians, we see Christmas as a time to remember the promises of God, a time to celebrate.
+For those who are Christians, we have the benefit of being able to see so much of God’s promises being fulfilled.

 But I do wonder what it would have been like if we were born into the Israelite Nation 2100 years ago.
 I wonder would be having doubts about God’s promises.